Cord Cutting Guides, News, and Reviews

 fuboTV holds a special appeal for fans of foreign soccer leagues thanks to its wealth of related networks.
 But don't worry: There are tons of non-sports channels available through fuboTV, too.
 On top of all of this other good stuff, fuboTV offers a free trial.
 Snag that free trial offer by clicking on the link in this section.

-Stream live TV on a PC for free with Sling TV
+Stream live TV on a PC with Sling TV

 Sling TV is a little different from most of its skinny bundle competition in that it puts much of its focus on add-on bundles.
 After signing up for one (or both) of Sling TV's base bundles, you're free to add as many “Extras” as you want.
 The Extras include sets of like-minded channels or individual premium channels.
 Using this system, you're free to build a customized skinny bundle that makes your content as cost-effective as possible to get.
-You can try Sling TV for free for a week by clicking on the link below and signing up for the service's free trial offer.
+You can sign up for Sling TV by clicking on the link above.

 AT&T TV Now is AT&T's skinny bundle service.
 It offers a lot of great channels for a price that cable just can't match.
 You can check out this service for free by taking advantage of its free trial offer.